Choosing to Breastfeed

 What to Expect at Home

-If you are discharged home with your baby within 2 days, you will most likely not be producing milk.
+If you are discharged home with your baby within two days, you will most likely not be producing milk.
 This is normal.
 By the fourth or fifth day after delivery, you will notice that your breasts are engorged, which means they are full of milk.
 You may also feel very irritable and cry easily.
-Often, the baby will have difficulty latching on because of the engorgement.
-It is a good idea to gently express some milk with your hand or massage your nipple until it is soft enough for the baby to latch on.
+Often, the baby will have difficulty latching because of the engorgement.
+It is a good idea to gently express some milk with your hand or massage your nipple until it is soft enough ftor the baby to latch.
 Usually, the engorgement will resolve in 24-72 hours.
 Pumping at this time will only increase your milk supply and prolong the engorgement.
 However, if you are unable to tolerate the discomfort, you can try pumping just enough to feel better.
-This will also make it easier for the baby to latch on.
+This will also make it easier for the baby to latch.
 It is important to remember that this is a difficult, stressful time for some new moms, as they may feel overwhelmed.
-It usually only takes 1-2 days before the engorgement has passed and you will be feeling more confident in your breastfeeding abilities.
+It usually only takes one to two days before the engorgement has passed and you will be feeling more confident in your breastfeeding abilities.

 Special Cases